deration/ganbreeder/README.md

 # Ganbreeder

 [Ganbreeder](https://ganbreeder.app) is a collaborative art tool for discovering images.
 Images are 'bred' by having children, mixing with other images and being shared via their URL.
 This is an experiment in using breeding + sharing as methods of exploring high complexity spaces.
 GAN's are simply the engine enabling this.
 Ganbreeder is very similar to, and named after, Picbreeder.
-It is also inspired by an earlier project of mine [Facebook Graffiti](http://www.joelsimon.net/facebook-graffiti.html) which demonstrated the creative capacity of crowds.Ganbreeder uses [these](https://tfhub.dev/deepmind/biggan-128/2) models.
+You should note that Ganbreeder propose an open source of the mixing capacity at the core of Artbreeder.com but is not a copy of it as Artbreeder propose more features.
+Ganbreeder is also inspired by an earlier project of mine [Facebook Graffiti](http://www.joelsimon.net/facebook-graffiti.html) which demonstrated the creative capacity of crowds.
+Ganbreeder uses [these](https://tfhub.dev/deepmind/biggan-128/2) models.

 This code was made in a weekend and hasn't been cleaned up or documented yet.
 There are also improvements to make to scalability.

 Pull request are more than welcome :)

+ It

 ## How to use